zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 ## L003 - Version Is Already Production

-This could happen if you're attempting to promote a version that is already in production.
+This could happen if you're promoting a version that is already production.

 ---